kej715/DtCyber/NOS2.8.7/README.md

 batch job into *DtCyber's* card reader, and the job will compile and install the network definition created in the previous step.
 Wait for this to complete before proceeding to the next step.
 >`lc 12,4,decks/compile-ndlopl.job`
-5. Enter the following command on the system console (on the main green and block window).
+5. Enter the following command on the system console (on the main green and black window).
+This command unlocks the console to enable entering the subsequent commands.
+Note that you will need only to enter the first few characters before the system recognizes the command and completes it automatically for you.
+>`UNLOCK.`
+6. Enter the following command on the system console.
 This command initiates a system shutdown.
-Note that you will need only to enter the first few characters before the system recognizes the command and completes it automatically for you.
 Wait for the command to complete before proceeding to the next step.
->`CHECKPOINT SYSTEM.`
+>`CHECK POINT SYSTEM.`
-6. Enter the following command on the system console.
+7. Enter the following command on the system console.
 This will quiesce the system.
 >`STEP.`
-7. Enter the following command at the *DtCyber* **operator>** prompt.
+8. Enter the following command at the *DtCyber* **operator>** prompt.
 This will shut down *DtCyber* gracefully.
 >`shutdown`
-8. Enter the following command to restart *DtCyber* and bring up the freshly installed operating system.
+9. Enter the following command to restart *DtCyber* and bring up the freshly installed operating system.
 Note that this differs from step 1 in that *init* is **deliberately not** specified as a parameter.
 This is the usual way to start *DtCyber* after the initial installation of NOS 2.8.7.
 >`sudo ../dtcyber`